 Licencee's Address: Level 21, 201 Kent Street, Sydney 2000

-A copy of the Authority's is located on the EPA's website.
+A copy of the license is located on the EPA's website.
 This monitoring data is provided to the Environment Protection Authority each month.
 As of September 2015 the commercial towers and Barangaroo Reserve no longer required an Environmental Protection Licence.

 As of 6 February 2012, changes to the Protection of the Environment Operations Act 1997 (NSW) require that relevant authorities are immediately notified when a pollution incident occurs where material harm to the environment is caused or threatened.

-The Public Pollution Incident Response Management Plan for Lendlease, as the Authority's contractor responsible for carrying out remediation works on site and on Hickson Road, can be found here.
+The Public Pollution Incident Response Management Plan for Lendlease, as the contractor responsible for carrying out remediation works on site and on Hickson Road, can be found here.

 In the event of a relevant pollution incident, the Public Pollution Incident Response Management Plan for the respective sites will be implemented.
 Key links: